 Research Assistantships

-Graduate students often receive research assistantships with variable stipends (comparable to, but sometimes greater than those of teaching assistantships) and duration.
-Research assistantships are usually provided by federal or state research grants awarded to a faculty member (in or outside of Psychology) or center on campus (e.g., Markey Cancer Center, Center for Health Equity Transformation).
+Graduate students often receive research assistantships with variable stipends (comparable to, but sometimes greater than, those of teaching assistantships) and duration.
+Research assistantships are usually provided by federal or state research grants awarded to a faculty member (in or outside of Psychology) or a center on campus (e.g., Markey Cancer Center, Center for Health Equity Transformation).

 Fellowships